NORTH Ballarat Roosters have cut their development league team in a move they believe will benefit regional football.

-The Selkirk Roosters announced this afternoon they have applied to withdraw the team from the AFL Victoria Development League and are confident the state's governing body will approve the change next week.
+The Selkirk Roosters announced yesterday they had applied to withdraw the team from the AFL Victoria Development League and are confident the state’s governing body will approve the change next week.

-It is a decision the club has been considering for about two months, particularly with two more stand-alone AFL teams - Richmond and Western Bulldogs - set to enter the Victorian Football League next year.
+It is a decision the Roosters have been considering for about two months, particularly with two more stand-alone AFL teams – Richmond and Western Bulldogs – set to enter the Victorian Football League next year.

-The impact will stretch volunteer resources with the senior and development teams playing more at different venues and on different days.
+The expansion’s impact will stretch volunteer resources.
+It would also likely create a disjointed feel between the senior and development teams, which would play more at different venues and on different days.